 More Fake Brands!

-I’ve got junk emails from Chinese manufacturers offering to sell me Smart Carts, Cereal Carts, TKO, Moonrock, and JUUL pods.
-And the following note: “Fast delivery with competitive price, usual leakage rate around 3% frankly.”
+I’ve got junk emails from Chinese manufacturers offering to sell me all of these brands (Updated 7/10/19) with the following note: “Fast delivery with competitive price, usual leakage rate around 3% frankly.”
 LOL.
+Smart Carts, Cereal Carts, TKO, Moonrock, and JUUL pods.